Content disarm and reconstruction (CDR): What it is and why your business needs it

 • Legitimate macros: CDR can't reliably distinguish between a malicious macro and a legitimate one your finance team built.
 Level 3 positive selection systems do the best job of preserving macro functionality, but some legitimate active content may still be removed.
 Organisations often handle this with exception policies for trusted internal sources.

-The honest take: CDR is brilliant at what it does - preventing file-based threats from reaching your people.
+Where CDR sits in a stack: CDR is very good at what it does - preventing file-borne exploit delivery from reaching your people.
 But don't fall into the trap of thinking it covers everything.
-The strongest security setups use CDR alongside endpoint detection, network monitoring, and solid incident response planning.
+The strongest security setups use CDR alongside endpoint detection, network monitoring and solid incident response planning.
 If you're building a complete security stack from scratch, our system integration guide covers how to connect these technologies effectively.

 UK costs and implementation